NickieNetDefense/Customer_Feedback_Analysis_System/README.md

 - [Databricks Community Edition](https://databricks.com/try-databricks): An environment for data engineering and analytics.

 These tools and libraries are essential for various aspects of this project, from data processing to natural language processing and data visualization.

+## Project Roadmap
+Data Collection and Dataset Preparation
+- [x] Data Collection
+	- Data was collected from Google Places API to gather customer reviews and ratings for resturants.
+	- The collected data was sotred in CSV files for further analysis.
+- [x] Data Cleaning
+	- Basic data cleaning was performed on the collected data to ensure its quality.
+	- Missing values were handled, duplicate entries were removed, and text with fewer than 3 words was filtered out.
+	- The cleaned data was saved to separate CSV files.
+- [x] Dataset Prepration
+	- A separate Python script was created to prepare the data for analysis.
+	- The script loaded the cleaned data, organized it into a clean DataFrame, and defined columns and data types.
+	- The resulting data was saved in a structured format for analysis.
+- [x] Data Security Steps
+	- Data security measures were taken to protect sensitive customer information.
+	- Sensitive data such as customer names and contact details were anonymized or removed from the dataset.
+	- Access to the data and project files was restricted to authorized team members only.
+Data Processing and Exploration